Pranavvks/WFM-Capitol/README.md

 ### Frontend Development
 - The frontend is built with Next.js 14 and uses TypeScript
-- UI components are built using Radix UI and styled with Tailwind CSS
+- UI components are built using shadcn/ui and styled with Tailwind CSS
 - State management is handled with React Query

 ### Backend Development